xobserve/xo/README.md

 You can also try online demo at [play.datav.io](https://play.datav.io).

-## Compare to Grafana
+## Some features

-Although Grafana is a great product, and the most popular dashboarding tool in the world, Datav has its own advantages.
+Grafana is a great product and the most popular dashboarding tool in the world, and Datav has borrowed many of its features, besides these, Datav has its own advantages:

 1. **Native support for observability and APM**